Research

 Gastrointestinal Cancer Early Detection

 One major area of research in our laboratory is early detection of gastrointestinal cancers, including esophageal and gastric cancer.
 We aim to develop advanced optical imaging methods for early detection of these diseases.
 We are developing custom imaging endoscopes implementing spectral and polarimetric imaging that select the most diagnostically relevant spectral components for targeted disease diagnostics.
-We also have ongoing collaborative work to develop optical coherence tomography imaging probes.
+We also have ongoing collaborative work to develop optical coherence tomography imaging probes, as well as miniature optical components.

 Multiscale Microstructural Brain Imaging